GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 device fails, Cloud VPN automatically instantiates a new one with the same configuration, so you don't need to build two Cloud VPN gateways.
 The new gateway and tunnel connect automatically.
-For hardware appliances such as Cisco ASR it is recommended that you deploy atleast 2 ASRs and create VPN tunnels to GCP from each for redundancy purposes.
+For hardware appliances such as Cisco ISR it is recommended that you deploy atleast 2 ISRs and create VPN tunnels to GCP from each for redundancy purposes.

 The VPN redundancy configuration example is built based on the IPsec tunnel and BGP configuration illustrated above.

-##### Cisco ASR
+##### Cisco ISR

 Cisco IOS BGP prefer the path with the highest `LOCAL-PREF`, the BGP routes are set with a value of 100 by default, by setting the `LOCAL-PREF` to 200 for the